video-dev/hls.js/API.md

 this getter/setter allows to retrieve and override Hls default configuration. this configuration will be applied by default to all instances.

+#### ```capLevelToPlayerSize```
+ (default false)

+  - if set to true, the adaptive algorithm with limit levels usable in auto-quality by the HTML video element dimensions (width and height)
+  - if set to false, levels will not be limited.
+All available levels could be used in auto-quality mode taking only bandwidth into consideration.

 #### ```debug```
 (default false)